A Brief History of Manning, Wardle & Co

 The early days of the firm were like a continuation of the old order, similar locos were turned out, often to firms that had bought from their predecessors.
 For many years the locos still bore the Railway Foundry trademarks such as fluted safety valve covers and domes and the engraved rectangular brass works plates.
 Gradually the designs evolved to some extent from those produced under E.B.Wilson, though the resemblance to Railway Foundry products could still be seen in most of Manning Wardle's output.

-Throughout Manning Wardle’s existence the bulk of their business was the 4 wheel and 6 wheel saddle tank engines.
-Many were used by contractors in big construction projects such as the railways that were built in the mid to late 1800s, docks and reservoirs, and the Manchester Ship Canal.
+Throughout Manning Wardle's existence the bulk of their business was the 4 wheel and 6 wheel saddle tank engines.
+Many were used by contractors in big construction projects such as the railways that were built in the mid to late 1800s.
+They were also used on othe large construction projects such as docks and reservoirs, a notable example is the Manchester Ship Canal, a project that stretched from Liverpool to Manchester and had numerous locomotives in use.
+At the time locomotives were a typical part of construction sites as JCBs are today.
 Little tank engines were appearing everywhere in Victorian times, in collieries, quarries, factories, docks and small railway systems, not just here but across the world.

 Just as the Railway Foundry had done before, the Boyne Engine Works liked to produce engines to standard designs, this meant they were able to supply locos very quickly.